Atom (character): Rhonda Piñeda

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, a new, female Atom is introduced, Rhonda Piñeda, a Hispanic American college student from Ivy Town.
+The New 52 introduced a new, female Atom, Rhonda Piñeda, a Hispanic American college student from Ivy Town.
 She is revealed to be working as a reluctant spy for Amanda Waller and Steve Trevor, gathering intel on the new Justice League recruits.
-She is noted to be "the most important member of the Justice League of America" by Steve Trevor.
-At the conclusion of the "Trinity War" storyline, she is revealed to in fact be betraying both teams; she hails from the alternate universe of Earth-3, where she is a member of the Crime Syndicate operating under the name Atomica.
-She also reveals that by placing a sliver of Green Kryptonite in Superman's optic nerve, she caused him to accidentally kill Doctor Light, with the added effect of severely weakening and almost killing Superman over time.
+At the conclusion of the "Trinity War" storyline, she is revealed to in fact be betraying both teams; she hails from the alternate universe of Earth-3, where she is a member of the Crime Syndicate operating under the name Atomica, an acquaintance of Johnny Quick.

-Atomica originally worked on Earth-3 with Jonathan Allen / Johnny Quick as a thief and killer.
-One night after killing two cops, they are cornered on the roof of S.T.A.R.
-Labs during a storm.
-Lightning hits a satellite, electrocuting Johnny and granting him speed powers.
-Rhonda falls inside the building and lands near Ray Palmer's Atomico work, gaining size- and density-changing powers.
-During the final battle with the Crime Syndicate, Atomica reduces her size and is killed when Lex Luthor steps on her.

-Following the reboot of the multiverse after Dark Nights: Death Metal, a new Earth 3 and Atomica are created.
-Atomica is the lover of speedster serial killer Jonathan Chambers / Johnny Quick and accompanies him on his high-speed murder spree across Central City.

 Atom One Million

-An unnamed scientist in the 853rd Century performed experiments in superstring theory that creates a singularity and whose radiation alters his physical make-up.
-When the singularity threatened to expand and destroy his universe, he enters it in an attempt to save the universe but instead finds himself on an interdimensional bridge to another universe as his own is wiped out, unable to stop it.
-At the end of the bridge, he finds Superman Prime who came to help but was too late.
-Stranded, he searches this universe for remnants of the one he lost, in time taking the name the Atom and joining the Justice Legion Alpha when he helped them defeat the Bizarro-Legion.
-This Atom's powers differ from his predecessors in that he doesn't shrink but breaks up into several smaller duplicates of himself divided amongst his mass.
+An unnamed scientist in the 853rd century performed experiments in superstring theory that creates a singularity and whose radiation alters his physical make-up.
+When the singularity threatened to expand and destroy his universe, he enters it in an attempt to save the universe but instead finds himself on an interdimensional bridge to another universe as his own is wiped out.
+This Atom's powers differ from his predecessors in that he does not shrink himself, but breaks up into several smaller duplicates of himself divided amongst his mass.
 At atomic size, these duplicates can mimic elements such as gold and oxygen.